LAB MEMBERS

 Undergraduate Research Assistant

-Xinyi is a senior at Rutgers University-New Brunswick, majoring in Psychology and minoring in Digital Communication Information and Media.
+Xinyi is a first-year Masters student at Rutgers University-New Brunswick under Addiction Counseling Training program.
+She graduated from Rutgers with a BA in Psychology and minor in Digital Communication Information and Media.
 She's interested in developmental psychology, particularly social-emotional development.
 She enjoys working with youth and wants to promote adolescent mental health as a clinical or school psychologist.
 Outside the classroom, she likes watching movies and playing video games with family and friends.

 Undergraduate Research Assistants